jonathanhecl/anki-ollama-translate/README.md

 ### Options

 - `-check`
   - Check all fields before translation.
 This is useful to see the fields names.
+(Can be combined with -type and -field)
+- `-type="<type_name>"`
+  - Select type to translate.
+Default: all types (Can be combined with -check)
 - `-field="<field_name>"`
   - Select field to translate.
+(Can be combined with -check)
 - `-model="<model_name>"`
   - Select Ollama model to translate.
 Default: llama3.2
 - `-from="<language>"`